MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-opting-out.md

 #ms.custom: ""

 ---
-# Opting out of usage data collection (Microsoft R)
+# Opting out of usage data collection (Machine Learning Server and R Server)

-**Applies to:** version 9.0.1 and later
+**Applies to:** version 9.x and later

 By default, telemetry data is collected during your usage of Microsoft R Server and R Client for the purpose of improving products and services.
 Anonymous usage data includes device information, operating system version, regional and language settings, and errors reports.
 Please see the [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) for a detailed explanation.

-To turn data collection off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
-To turn it back on, change the setting to `TRUE`.
+To turn data collection on or off, use [rxPrivacyControl](r-reference/revoscaler/rxprivacycontrol.md) from [RevoScaleR](r-reference/revoscaler/revoscaler.md) or [rx-privacy-control](python-reference/revoscalepy/rx-privacy-control.md) from [revoscalepy](python-reference/revoscalepy/revoscalepy-package.md).

 ## Version Requirements

-To verify server version is 9.0.1 or later (or 3.3.2 for R Client), open an R IDE, such the R Console (RGui.exe).
+Privacy controls are in newer versions of the server.
+To verify server version is 9.x or later (or 3.3.x for R Client), open an R IDE, such the R Console (RGui.exe).
 The console app reports server version information for Microsoft R Open, R Client, and R Server.
 From the console, you can use the `print` command to return verbose version information:

     > print(Revo.version)

 ## Permission Requirements

 Opting out of telemetry requires administrator rights.
-The instructions below explain how to run RGui.exe as an administrator.
+The instructions below explain how to run console applications as an administrator.

-As an administrator, running the command `rxPrivacyControl(TRUE)` will permanently change the setting to TRUE, and `rxPrivacyControl(FALSE)` will permanently change the setting to FALSE.
+As an administrator, running the R command `rxPrivacyControl(TRUE)` will permanently change the setting to TRUE, and `rxPrivacyControl(FALSE)` will permanently change the setting to FALSE.
 There is no user-facing way to change the setting for a single session.

 Without a parameter, running `rxPrivacyControl()` returns the current setting.
 Similarly, if you are not an administrator, `rxPrivacyControl()` returns just the current setting.

+## How to opt out (Python)

+The revoscalepy package providing `rx-privacy-control` is installed when you add Python support to Machine Learning Server 9.2.1.

+1. Start a Python session.
+2. Import revoscalepy
+3. Type `rx-privacy-control` to return the current value.
+4. Type `rx-privacy-control(FALSE)`to turn off telemetry data collection.

-## How to opt out
+## How to opt out (R)

 The RevoScaleR package providing `rxPrivacyControl` is installed and loaded in both R Client and R Server.
 To turn off telemetry data collection, you can use any R console application.
 The following steps include Rgui.exe which is available in all installations of R Server and R Client.

+**On Windows**

 1. Log in to the computer as an administrator.
 2. Go to C:\Program Files\Microsoft\R Server\R_SERVER\bin\x64.